Speak2/flask_user_api/README.md

 # Flask User API

 This is a RESTful API built with Flask, SQLAlchemy, and PostgreSQL for user management.
+This is a Flask-based User Management API that provides functionality for user registration, authentication, and management.
+It uses Flask-SMOREST for API documentation and Swagger UI integration.

+## Features

+- User registration
+- User login with JWT authentication
+- Password reset
+- User management (for admin users)
+- Swagger UI for API documentation and testing

+## Technologies Used

+- Flask
+- Flask-SQLAlchemy
+- Flask-Migrate
+- Flask-JWT-Extended
+- Flask-Bcrypt
+- Flask-SMOREST
+- PostgreSQL

 ## Setup